microsoft/genaiscript/docs/gptools.md

 -->
 ```

-And somewhere in the prompt
+And somewhere in the GPTool:

 ```js
 const myvalue = env.vars["myvar"]